photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 *Then a fight sequence begins, which eventually will end in the accidental death of Poogey's wife, whatever happens after is up to Westen, he could be captured, he could escape, but the dream will end shortly after.*

+And in that moment, Gertrudis looks up, and Poogey looks on, and sees the dagger now piercing his wife's heart, blood beginning to pour from her chest.

+In the last moments of the dream, as the pain of it all starts to

 The book itself has been lost to your memory in all but the last words you read:

 >Your pride has deceived you